Matthias Corvinus House

-Matthias Corvinus (Hungarian: Hunyadi Mátyás, Romanian: Matia Corvin), son of John Hunyadi, later one of the most renowned Kings of Hungary, was born in this building on 23 February 1443.
+Matthias Corvinus (Hungarian: Hunyadi Mátyás, Romanian: Matia Corvin), son of John Hunyadi, later one of the most renowned Kings of Hungary, was born in this building.
 That time the house was owned by Jakab (James) Méhffi, who was a well-to-do wine-grower and merchant in the city.
 On 28 September 1467, king Matthias gave tax and duty exemption privilege for all descendants of the Méhffi family, the owner of the building.

 The house has been owned by the Art and Design University of Cluj-Napoca since 1950.